rn00m/owddm-blog-portfolio/README.md

 .env
 .env.production

+- Install a webhook in Hygraph goto => Apps and search for Netlify and install it.

 ## 👀 Deploy on Netlify
 This is pretty straighforward.
 - Log in Netlify
 - Add a site from your GitHub account
 - Give your project a name and leave all the BUILD settings as is, no changes are needed.
+- Add ENV variables

 ## 👀 Want to learn more?